jabauer/ProjectQuincy/README.rst

 .. sphinx-start-marker-do-not-remove

 Project Quincy is an open source Django, MySQL application for tracing historical networks through time and space.
+It has a module structure which you can view in /static/images/diagrams/.
+Project Quincy is named after John Quincy Adams.

 The code in this repository runs `The Early American Foreign Service Database` www.eafsd.org

+This project is not being actively developed.
+I (Jean Bauer), have every intention of getting back to it someday but at this point it requires a complete rewrite, so if you are interested in helping please contact me.

 2.2.0
 ======